anirudhkamath/network-automation-blog/notes/consuming-data.md

-This note intends to shed light on how to programmatically consume information coming out of network devices.
+This post intends to shed light on how to programmatically consume information coming out of network devices.

 # Data/Day-tuh/Dah-tah...?